-For those who still have the "old" TV, the NBC broadcaster will use a new augmented reality (AR) function to combine statistics and content produced by around 40 cameras that will film the match.
+For those who still have the "old" TV, broadcaster NBC will use a new augmented reality (AR) feature to combine statistics and content produced by around 40 cameras that will film the 2022 Super Bowl match.

 And then there is the Halftime Show

-Among the “extra-large” things that this event offers is… the interval.
-A space apart, a real spectacle in the show, which over the years has amazed how and more than a few opening ceremonies of the Olympic games and has cost millions of dollars.
+Among the "extralarge" things that this event offers is ... the interval.
+A space apart, a real spectacle within the show, which over the years has amazed how and more than a few opening ceremonies of the Olympic games and has cost millions of dollars.